Alberta Innovates Summer Research Studentship

 The Program serves as an important mechanism for engaging top talent early on in their training trajectories, enhancing their capacity to identify and prepare for high-impact careers in Alberta’s research and innovation (R&I) ecosystem.

-The NEW Priority Areas for 2024 include:
+The NEW Priority Areas include:

 • Digital or Data-Driven Health Research: projects that recruit, train, or deploy talent to advance digital or data-enabled methods, tools, or technologies in health research.
 Areas of interest include: computer modelling or simulation for drug discovery or technology development; overcoming data access, collection, or data infrastructure challenges; approaches to preparing health data for machine learning applications; overcoming participant/patient recruitment, engagement, or retention challenges; predicting therapeutic outcomes or adverse effects; overcoming challenges with acceptance of digital health solutions; novel approaches to decentralized clinical trials design.